Loop Corrections in Bispectrum in USR Inflation with PBHs Formation: The Setup

 The slow-roll parameters related to $H$ are defined as usual, \ba \epsilon \equiv -\frac{\dot H}{H^2} =\frac{\dot \phi^2}{2 M_P^2 H^2}\, , \quad \quad \eta \equiv \frac{\dot \epsilon}{H \epsilon} \, . \ea During the SR phases both $\epsilon$ and $\eta$ are nearly constant and small but during the USR phase $\epsilon$ falls off like $a^{-6}$ while $\eta\simeq -6$.
 Going to conformal time $d \tau= dt/a(t)$ with $a H \tau \simeq -1$, $\epsilon(\tau)$ scales with time as \ba \epsilon(\tau) = \epsilon_i \big( \frac{\tau}{\tau_s} \big)^6 \, , \ea in which $\epsilon_i$ is the value of $\epsilon$ during the first SR phase which is nearly constant.
 We assume the USR phase is extended between the interval $\tau_s < \tau <\tau_e$ so $\epsilon$ at the end of USR phase is $\epsilon_e = \epsilon_i \big( \frac{\tau_e}{\tau_s} \big)^6 $.
 Defining the number of e-fold as $d N= H dt$, the duration of the USR phase is given by $\Delta N \equiv N(\tau_e) - N(\tau_s)$ yielding to $\epsilon_e = \epsilon_i e^{-6 \Delta N} $.

 An important question in this study is how the USR phase is glued to the final attractor phase.
 As in \cite{Cai:2018dkf}, we assume the potential in the final SR phase has the following form \ba V(\phi) = V(\phi_e) + \sqrt{2 \epsilon_V} V(\phi_e) (\phi -\phi_e) + \frac{\eta_V}{2} V(\phi_e) (\phi -\phi_e)^2 + ... \, , \ea in which $2\epsilon_V \equiv M_P^2\big(V'(\phi_e)/V(\phi_e) \big)^2$ and $\eta_V\equiv M_P^2 V''(\phi_e)/V(\phi_e)$ are the slow-roll parameters defined in terms of the derivatives of the potential.
-We assume that the potential is continuous at $\phi=\phi_e$ and, for further simplification, we also assume the transition is smooth so the derivative of the potential is continuous as well with $\epsilon_V=0$.
-However, if $\epsilon_V \neq 0$, then the derivative of the potential is not continuous and there is a kink in the potential.
-To simplify the setup further, we assume $\eta_V=0$ and the transition to the final stage is sharp.
+We assume that the potential is continuous at $\phi=\phi_e$ but its derivative may not be continuous with $\epsilon_V\neq0$ so there is a kink in the potential.
+To simplify the setup, we assume $\eta_V=0$ and the transition to the final stage is sharp.
 However, this is not a restrictive assumption and our analysis can be extended to the case where $\eta_V\neq0$ as well.

 Let us set $N=0$ to be the time of the transition from the USR phase to the final SR phase.
 Solving the background field equation in the final SR phase, and imposing the continuity of $\phi$ and $\frac{d \phi}{d N}$ at the time of transition we obtain \cite{Cai:2018dkf} (see also \cite{Cai:2022erk, Kawaguchi:2023mgk}) \ba M_P^{-1}\phi(N)= \frac{C_1}{3} e^{-3 N} + \frac{h}{6} \sqrt{2 \epsilon_V} N + C_2 \, , \ea with the constants of integration $C_1$ and $C_2$ given by \ba C_1= \sqrt{2 \epsilon_e} (1 + \frac{h}{6} ) \, , \quad \quad C_2 = M_P^{-1} \phi_e - \frac{ \sqrt{2 \epsilon_e}}{3} (1 + \frac{h}{6} ) \, , \ea in which, following \cite{Cai:2018dkf}, we have defined the sharpness parameter $h$ via \ba h\equiv \frac{6 \sqrt{2 \epsilon_V} }{\dot \phi(t_e)} M_P = -6 \sqrt{\frac{\epsilon_V}{\epsilon_e}} \, . \ea Since we work with the convention that $\phi$ is decreasing monotonically during inflation, then $\dot \phi<0$ and $h<0$.
 As shown in \cite{Cai:2018dkf}, $h$ is the key parameter of the setup, controlling the sharpness of the transition from the USR phase to the final SR phase.